bitburner-official/bitburner-src/markdown/bitburner.ns.share.md

 ## NS.share() method

-Share your computer with your factions.
+Share the server's ram with your factions.

 **Signature:**